Students Rights and Responsibilities Handbook

 The District does not endorse, vouch for the accuracy of, or accept liability for non-school sponsored publications that students may want to distribute.

-The District does not and will not assume any liability for the content of such publication or its distribution.
+The District does not and will not assume any liability for the content of such publications or their distribution.
 The authors, editors, publishers, distributors, and anyone else associated with a non-school sponsored publication are solely liable for any related claims or litigation and should consult their own attorney for advice.

 Assembly